Quintom Dark Energy: Future Attractor and Phantom Crossing in Light of DESI DR2 Observation: The Dynamical System

 \section{The Dynamical System}

-To understand the phase-space behaviour of the system, one needs to introduce a new set of dimensionless variables to write it as an autonomous system.
+To understand the phase space behaviour of the system, one needs to introduce a new set of dimensionless variables to write it as an autonomous system.
 Here we consider the following set of dimensionless transformations:

 With the help of the above transformations, the background field equations can be reduced to a set of autonomous equations for the choice of the potentials mentioned before:

 The prime is the differentiation with respect to $N= \ln a$.
 Different cosmological variables can be expressed in terms of the dynamical system variables as follows,